Jewelry Blog

 History of Columbian Emeralds

-Raw Emerald from Muzo Mine uncut emeralds
+Raw Muzo Mine Colombian Emeralds.

-Before the Pre-Columbian period, the first records of emeralds came from Ancient Egypt, when emeralds were considered to bring good luck and fortune.
+Before the pre-Columbian period, the first records of emeralds came from Ancient Egypt, when emeralds were considered to bring good luck and fortune.
 In Central America, emeralds were part of religious rituals.
 The quest for emeralds in what is now Columbia began in the 15th century when Spanish conquistadors came to the New World.

 Emeralds have always carried some sort of special meaning, which changed from civilization to civilization.
 Some claim that they have healing powers due to their calming green color.
 According to some other ancient legends, emeralds could help you see the future.
 Others believed that they could improve your intelligence, ease childbirth, and bring good luck to marriages.